hipstern/inerview-820/README.md

 That's the only reasoning that feels satisfying to me, so I'll use it as my justification.

 ## Share FS
-My initial thought was a `PV`, but it turns out you can just [share the whole filesystem](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/), so I guess I'm doing that to avoid requiring "pine" to use a PV / EmptyDir / whatever, since I don't know anything about it.
+~~My initial thought was a `PV`, but it turns out you can just [share the whole filesystem](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/), so I guess I'm doing that to avoid requiring "pine" to use a PV / EmptyDir / whatever, since I don't know anything about it.~~

+After further research, I was off base (that technically works, but the PID of the target pod doesn't look like it's deterministic?).
+Anyway, back to `emptyDir` and assuming there's some directory these files go in (it could be a couple, but it's one `emptyDir` per, so... not many).

 ## Where am I archiving to?
 The example mentions S3, but I don't wanna do that, because I don't have a personal AWS account.